 - Deduct 50% of what you paid in self employment tax from your Net Earnings when you calculate your taxable income.

-Savvy freelancers take full advantage of business expenses that can be deducted from their income when filing taxes.
+Savvy business owners take full advantage of business expenses that can be deducted from their income when filing taxes.
 This includes things like home office deductions, phone bills and internet, raw materials for your craft, marketing and advertising costs, office supplies, client meetings, business trips, education related to your field, and more.
-A detailed list of business expenses can be found here, and on the IRS website.
+A detailed list of deductible business expenses can be found on the IRS website.

 This is a smart way to reduce your taxable income, while simultaneously investing in your future.
 There are a few options for freelance retirement accounts, such as a Roth IRA, a SEP-IRA and a Solo 401(k).

 This is about using tax-free savings to cover medical expenses such as doctor visit copays, deductibles and even specific items like prescriptions, contact lenses, dental and vision care.
-As a freelancer, if you’re covered by a high-deductible health plan (HDHP), you are eligible for a health savings account (HSA).
+As a self-employed individual, if you’re covered by a high-deductible health plan (HDHP), you are eligible for a health savings account (HSA).
 This is ideal for people who are relatively healthy and aren’t likely to get sick, since the deductible is higher.
 However, you’ll have lower monthly premiums and an HSA where you can transfer pre-tax income.

 In 2022, taxpayers must claim charitable contributions as itemized deductions on Schedule A of IRS Form 1040 under “Gifts to Charity”, as the 2021 charitable tax deduction rules were not extended.
 So, it’s important to ask for a tax receipt anytime you donate clothing, make an online donation, attend a charity event (virtual or in-person), as these are all tax deductible.
 Even volunteering expenses like gas mileage can be included.